A product form for the general stochastic matching model: Product form

-for any admissible state $\bw \in \bV^*$ of the respective chain. \end{proposition} Observe that by the very definition (\ref{eq:PiB}), the measure of a word $\bw$ does not change whenever any of its letters $a$ is exchanged with $\td a$.
-In particular, we have $\Pi_B(\cv{\td \bw})=\Pi_B(\bw)$ for any $\bw$.
-Before showing Proposition \ref{prop:product} we need to introduce a couple of technical results.
-Let us first observe that
+Observe that by the very definition (\ref{eq:PiB}), the measure of a word $\bw$ does not change whenever any of its letters $a$ is exchanged with $\td a$.
+In particular, we have $\nu_B(\cv{\td \bw})=\nu_B(\bw)$ for any $\bw$ in $\bV^*$.
+We have the following result, \begin{proposition} Suppose that $\mu$ belongs to {\sc Ncond}$(G)$ defined by (\ref{eq:Ncond}).
+Then the measure $\nu_B$ defined by (\ref{eq:PiB}) is finite on $\mbB$.
+Moreover, the Backwards detailed Markov chain $\suite{B_n}$ is positive recurrent, and admits $\beta\nu_B$ as a stationary measure for any $\beta>0$. \end{proposition}